Two of the biggest names when it comes to building websites are Bigcommerce and Wix, but which one is better for building an ecommerce website?

 Wix also offers an app marketplace but only a small selection of these will work with the Wix Stores app and this means that the amount of ecommerce functionality you can add is quite limited.
 However, many of the apps can add some useful general features to a Wix website.

-Within the App Marketplace, there are a selection of both free and paid apps.
+Within the App Marketplace, there is a selection of both free and paid apps.
 Many of the paid apps will offer free trials or a free package but if you want all of the features, then you are going to have to pay and this is usually a monthly recurring payment.

 One of the things that really does let the Wix platform down is the poor selection of payment gateways on offer and there are no additional ones available in the App Market.